CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 ### Task 4: Perform update and delete point operations with the SDK

+In this task, you will update the product's price and name using the UpsertItemAsync method and verify the changes in the Azure portal.
+After confirming the update, you will delete the item with the DeleteItemAsync method and ensure the item is removed by checking the Data Explorer.

 While learning the SDK, it's not uncommon to use an online Azure Cosmos DB SDK account or the emulator to update an item and  oscillate back and forth between the Data Explorer and your IDE of choice as you perform an operation and check to see if your change has been applied.
 Here, you will do just that as you update and delete an item using the SDK.

 1. Navigate to the **Azure portal**.